-A booking agent books shows for bands and DJs all over the world.
-They work closely with managers and labels to secure dates in clubs, festivals and other venues.
+A booking agent books show for bands and DJs all over the world.
+They work closely with managers and labels to secure dates in clubs, festivals, and other venues.

-A good attorney will protect your intellectual property rights and make sure that any contracts you sign are fair.
+A good attorney will protect your intellectual property rights and ensure that any contracts you sign are fair.
 An even better attorney will help you get out of bad contracts if they need it — which happens more often than most people think!